Isudan Gadhvi: Election campaigns

 On 11 September 2022, AAP alleged that the Ahmedabad police raided its data management office in Ahmedabad, which was denied by the local police.
 AAP said the ruling party was "extremely rattled" by the "immense support" received by AAP in Gujarat.
 There has been a series of raids in which AAP leaders were targeted by agencies under the BJP-led Union government.

 Delhi Chief Minister Arvind Kejriwal accused Prime Minister Narendra Modi and the BJP of trying to "crush" the AAP in the name of fighting corruption as they feared of getting defeated in the election.
 He said that the Modi government was trying to implicate AAP leaders in false corruption cases as the BJP is "not able to digest the growing popularity of the AAP in Gujarat".
 He said that the AAP's growing influence in Gujarat has rattled BJP and that "the prime minister's advisor Hiren Joshi has warned several TV channels owners and their editors not to give coverage to AAP party in Gujarat, threatening them with dire consequences".

 AAP national joint secretary Isudan Gadhvi alleged that BJP had been preventing AAP spokesperson from debate by threatening TV Media.
-Gadhvi said that in order to prevent an upcoming rally by Kejriwal in Vadodara, BJP threatened the owners of 13 venues and forced them to cancel AAP's election programs.
+Gadhvi said that to prevent an upcoming rally by Kejriwal in Vadodara, BJP threatened the owners of 13 venues and forced them to cancel AAP's election programs.
 Kejriwal said that stopping the opposition parties from holding election programs was wrong for the ruling party BJP.

 In October 2022, Isudan launched the campaign 'Bas, Havey Parivartan Joiyiye' (enough, now we need a change) from Dwarka district to be concluded by 20 November.

+FIR over Mann ki Baat

+Isudan has been booked by police over a tweet about Prime Minister Narendra Modi's radio show, Mann Ki Baat.
+In the tweet, Gadhvi claimed that the Indian government had spent INR 8.30 billion on 100 episodes of the show, leading to an FIR being filed against him.
+The police have reportedly said the tweet was "without any basis".
+The Central government's Fact Check Unit also dismissed Gadhvi's claim, calling it "misleading".
+The tweet, which has since been deleted, was made on 28 April, and the case against Gadhvi was registered on 29 April 2023 under various sections of the Indian Penal Code and the Information Technology Act.
+The AAP has claimed that the ruling Bharatiya Janata Party is harassing its leaders through such "false" FIRs.